The Organic Substrate

 Modern history has been substantively built on first principles of control, domination, and zero-sum.

 They are not byproducts.
 Nor are they unfortunate side effects of scaling human effort against challenging builds.
-Rather, they are design principles.
+They are design principles.
 Organising logic.
-They are one way to answer how to use people to produce, comply, and remain legible to systems never actually built for them to be at the center of, to thrive, or to evolve without imposed limitations.
+One way to answer how to use people to produce, comply, and remain legible to systems never actually built for them to be at the center of, to thrive, or to evolve without imposed limitations.

-Control by design requires a particular kind of substrate.
+Control by design requires a particular substrate.
 A particular programming.

 Scarcity.